ebdurrehm/relational-db-practice/README.md

 Each primary key column should follow the naming convention table_name_id.
 For example, the moon table should have a primary key column named moon_id

 Each foreign key column should have the same name as the column it is referencing

+2.  ##create a Bash script that uses SQL to enter information about your computer science students into PostgreSQL.